 Also, check out the Fansided 150 Class of 2014 Rankings.

-Tags: 2014 Recruiting Featured Ian Bunting Illinois Fighting Illini Indiana Hoosiers Iowa Hawkeyes Michigan State Spartans Michigan Wolverines Minnesota Golden Gophers Missouri Tigers Nebraska Cornhuskers North Carolina Tar Heels Northwestern Wildcats Notre Dame Fighting Irish Ohio State Buckeyes Oklahoma Sooners Ole Miss Rebels Oregon Ducks Penn State Nittany Lions Popular Purdue Boilermakers South Florida Bulls USC Trojans Vanderbilt Commodores Virginia Tech Hokies Wisconsin Badgers
+Tags: 2014 Recruiting Ian Bunting Illinois Fighting Illini Indiana Hoosiers Iowa Hawkeyes Michigan State Spartans Michigan Wolverines Minnesota Golden Gophers Missouri Tigers Nebraska Cornhuskers North Carolina Tar Heels Northwestern Wildcats Notre Dame Fighting Irish Ohio State Buckeyes Oklahoma Sooners Ole Miss Rebels Oregon Ducks Penn State Nittany Lions Purdue Boilermakers South Florida Bulls USC Trojans Vanderbilt Commodores Virginia Tech Hokies Wisconsin Badgers